Is My Blade Sharp Enough?

 What is Crush or Score Cutting?

-Let’s define what is crush or score cutting and the mechanics involved, so we can get a better understanding of why this principle is or is not applicable for this slitting method.
+Let’s define what crush and score cutting is and the mechanics involved, so we can have a better understanding of why this principle is or is not applicable for this slitting method.

 With some laminate webs, crush cutting can provide a temporary seal of the multiple layered materials.
 Crush cutting, also lends itself to heated knife cutting which is useful when cutting adhesive backed webs.